savageyusuff/MobilePose-Pi/README.md

  You can download this repo into Pi using ```git clone https://github.com/ba-san/MobilePose-Pi```.
  Please note that this repo's size is around 80MB.
 ## Results
+*FPS is execution time of forward pass per image.

 MobilenetV2: FPS is 0.66
 ```shell